-Kids today don’t spend enough quality time outside on a regular basis.
+Kids today don’t spend enough quality time outside on a regular basis and are at risk for Vitamin D deficiency.
 Without access to sunshine on a regular basis, according to WebMd 7 out of 10 kids have low vitamin D putting them at risk for heart disease, rickets, and weak bones.
 Your child’s bones can’t properly absorb calcium and phosphate nor allow for proper bone mineralization without vitamin D.

 Not getting enough Vitamin D could increase your child’s risk of developing heart disease, rickets, and weak bones.
 Your child’s bones can’t properly absorb calcium and phosphate nor allow for proper bone mineralization without vitamin D.